-The actions identified as part of the PY2017 Annual Action Plan are able to be undertaken through collaboration and communication amongst the City and its community partners.
+The actions identified as part of the PY2022 Annual Action Plan are able to be undertaken through collaboration and communication amongst the City and its community partners.
 These actions will be ongoing efforts to improve the quality of life for those in the community, particularly those individuals who face the most challenges and who are the most vulnerable.
 The actions, activities and goals in the Annual Plan will help make positive change in the community.
 The City and its community partners know that there will still be needs and obstacles that will need to be overcome, but will celebrate the achievements today and continue to work on solutions tomorrow.

-Program Specific Requirements AP-90 Program Specific Requirements - 91.220(I)(1,2,4)
+Program Specific Requirements

+AP-90 Program Specific Requirements - 91.220(I)(1,2,4)

 The City of Fond du Lac utilizes the annual grant allocations, housing rehabilitation loan funds (revolving/program income) and economic development revolving loan funds (revolving/program income) to undertake activities and initiatives outlined in the Consolidated Plan and Annual Action Plan.
 The City has not utilized the Section 108 loan guarantee.
 The City has not had any surplus funds from urban renewal settlements or float-funded activities.
-As part of the 2016 WorkOut Plan, the City reprogrammed funds from the housing rehabilitation loan fund and economic development loan fund to other activities and needs identified as part of the Consolidated Plan and Annual Action Plan development process.